-Unlike the Metaphysical Poets, whom he adored and in part invented, and for whom death was merely an event and an amusing literary conceit, Eliot took Death as his personal theme: physical, spiritual, emotional, above all cultural death.
+Unlike the Metaphysical Poets, whom he adored and in part invented, and for whom death was merely a natural event and an amusing literary conceit, Eliot took Death as his personal theme: physical, spiritual, emotional, above all cultural death.
 His canvas is the landscape of stagnation and sterile decay; his art the lyrical embroidering of nothingness.

 The old man, Gerontion, at point of death, has no self, no ghosts, no life, only nostalgia for other people's memories, and regrets for a life unlived.
 His home is "decayed", his landlord an object of xenophobic disdain, his view of himself self-pitying.
 Why on earth, then, do we bother to read him?
 This man who can do no more than wallow in his own mire, bleak of vision, littering gloom and despondency with each new poem that he scatters to the winds.
 Where is the transcendence?
 Where is the creation?
 Unable to make his own poetic formulations, he is reduced to evoking other poets' visions - would we not gain more if we cut out the middleman and read the originals ourselves?

-And if he was neither at the hot gates nor fought in the warm rain, if all he did was lead a married life in Bloomsbury - that splendidly opulent Regency bohemia - and work in a bank (respectably well-paid, conventionally secure), then by what rights does he claim despair for his territory, in 1920 of all years?
+And if he was neither at the hot gates nor fought in the warm rain, if all he did was lead a failed-marriage life in Bloomsbury - that splendidly opulent Regency bohemia - and work in a bank (respectably well-paid, conventionally secure), then by what rights does he claim despair for his territory, in 1920 of all years?
 How dare he, a rich American tourist, come to war-ravaged Europe and speak to us of his suburban anxieties, his provincial angst; how dare he rape and pillage our culture to satisfy his literary concupiscence?
 What does he know about the estaminets of Antwerp, let alone the depravities of May along the Somme?
 And where, where, are the roots that clutch, what branches grow, out of this stony rubbish?

-Behind Cezanne’s apples we feel the powerful impulse of a soul desperately striving to reconcile its anxieties, and thereby overcome them; behind Kafka’s immense paranoia we hear the voice of one who is lost in the wilderness, desperately seeking Pisgah; behind Camus’ tortured musings upon the Absurd we recognise the extraordinary dignification of Man through his refusal to collaborate in his own victimhood; behind Beckett’s minimalist silence we take comfort in laughter and companionship and hope-however-false.
-But behind Eliot’s despondency - only the nothingness, planted out with sick flowers.
-In these years when Owen, Graves, Sassoon and Rosenberg were publishing their visions of the trenches - how dare Eliot perform these ceremonies of personal immolation, how dare he put on the stolen crown of thorns, and offer no transcendence?
+Behind Cezanne's apples we feel the powerful impulse of a soul desperately striving to reconcile its anxieties, and thereby overcome them; behind Kafka's immense paranoia we hear the voice of one who is lost in the wilderness, desperately seeking Pisgah; behind Camus' tortured musings upon the Absurd we recognise the extraordinary dignification of Man through his refusal to collaborate in his own victimhood; behind Beckett's minimalist silences we take comfort in laughter and companionship and hope-however-false.
+But behind Eliot's despondency - only the nothingness, planted out with sick flowers.
+In these years when Owen, Graves, Sassoon and Rosenberg were publishing their memories of the trenches - how dare Eliot perform these ceremonies of personal immolation, how dare he put on the stolen crown of thorns, and offer no transcendence?